 Article VIII – Meetings

-A minimum of five (5) meetings shall be held from September through June.
+A minimum of seven (7) meetings shall be held from January to December.
 Attendance by representatives from a minimum of one-third (1/3) of the member institutions shall be considered a quorum.
-A tentative schedule of meetings for the following academic year shall be available at the Business meeting.
+A tentative schedule of meetings for the following calendar year shall be available at the Business meeting.

 Article IX – Committees